pgpavlides/php_garden/README.md

 <details><summary>2.Easy to Learn</summary>

-PHP is known for its simple syntax and ease of use, making it a popular choice for beginners who want to learn a server-side scripting language.
+<br> PHP is known for its simple syntax and ease of use, making it a popular choice for beginners who want to learn a server-side scripting language.

 </details>

 <details><summary>3.Widely Supported</summary>

-PHP is supported by a variety of platforms and servers, including Apache, IIS, and others, which makes it a versatile language that can be used to build a wide range of websites and applications.
+<br> PHP is supported by a variety of platforms and servers, including Apache, IIS, and others, which makes it a versatile language that can be used to build a wide range of websites and applications.

 </details>

 <details><summary>4.Large Community</summary>

-With millions of websites using PHP, there is a large and active community of developers who can provide support and resources for learning and problem-solving.
+<br> With millions of websites using PHP, there is a large and active community of developers who can provide support and resources for learning and problem-solving.

 </details>

 <details><summary>5.Integration with Other Technologies</summary>

-PHP can be easily integrated with other technologies, such as databases (MySQL, PostgreSQL, etc.), HTML, CSS, and JavaScript, making it a powerful tool for building dynamic and interactive web applications.
+<br> PHP can be easily integrated with other technologies, such as databases (MySQL, PostgreSQL, etc.), HTML, CSS, and JavaScript, making it a powerful tool for building dynamic and interactive web applications.

 </details>